Polish court ruling amounts to almost total ban on abortion

 POLITICIZED COURTS?

-Critics say the Constitutional Tribunal may have acted on the party’s behalf.
-While the Tribunal is nominally independent, most of its judges have been appointed by PiS, leading it to be dubbed a “pseudo-tribunal” by some.
+Opponents say the Constitutional Tribunal may have acted on the ruling party’s behalf.
+While the Tribunal is nominally independent, most of its judges have been nominated by PiS, some to replace candidates picked by the opposition but whose appointment was refused by President Andrzej Duda, a party ally.

 “To throw in the subject of abortion and produce a ruling by a pseudo-tribunal in the middle of a raging pandemic is more than cynicism.
-It is political wickedness,” said Donald Tusk, the President of the European People’s Party and a former prime minister of Poland.
+It is political wickedness,” said Donald Tusk, head of the main centre-right group in the European Parliament and a former prime minister of Poland.

-Poland’s opposition said the tribunal was carrying out the political will of the ruling party leader, specifically.

 Abortion rights activists say access to the procedure was often declined in recent years in Poland even in cases when it would be legal.